RANCHO CUCAMONGA BANDS AND COLORGUARD BOOSTER ASSOCIATION

 Section 5 - NEW MEMBER LIAISON: Shall be the liaison between RCMC and all new members, i.e.: answering questions and helping to keep members informed of events, schedules, etc; keeping the BOARD apprised of new member concerns; coordinate recruitment at middle schools (i.e. attending middle school concerts) as requested by the Band Director; and to perform such other duties as assigned by the President and/or required by the laws and usages of the program.

 Section 6 - HISTORIAN: Shall be responsible for gathering, organizing, creating, and disseminating material, in format decided upon by the Band Director, which shares the highlights, traditions, and the history of this organization.
-Will coordinate with the Student Band Council Historian for Band Banquet slide presentation; and to perform such other duties as assigned by the President and/or required by the laws and usages of the program.
+Will coordinate with the Student Band Council Historian for Band Banquet slide presentation.
+Shall also manage the Alumni social media channels; and perform such other duties as assigned by the President and/or required by the laws and usages of the program.

 ARTICLE IX - MEETINGS:

 Section 1 – The General Booster and BOARD Meetings of the program shall be held once each month on a day selected by the Band Director and President.

 Section 2 – The General Booster meeting in April shall be for the purpose of selecting Elected Officers and for any other business that may arise.

 Section 3 - The BOARD meeting in May shall include the incoming and outgoing BOARD for the purpose of presenting and approving the proposed annual budget and any other business that may arise.

 Section 4 - The General Booster meeting in May shall be for the purpose of approving the annual budget, and for any other business that may arise.